Best of British Tour

 - Hotel porterage (1 bag per person)

-- 24 Meals – including English/Scottish breakfast daily (B) and 9 dinners including a traditional Scottish evening, roast dinner in Stratford-Upon Avon and farewell dinner in Leeds Castle (D)
+- 25 Meals – including English/Scottish breakfast daily (B), 1 fish & chip lunch and 9 dinners including a traditional Scottish evening, roast dinner in Stratford-Upon Avon and farewell dinner in Leeds Castle (D)

 - Afternoon tea at Betty’s tearooms in Harrogate

-- Hand Selected Albatross Experiences - Cruise Lake Windermere, Train rides Lakeside to Haverthwaite and Yorkshire Moors
+- Hand Selected Albatross Experiences - Private cruise Lake Windermere, Captain Cook's Whitby

 - Local guides as described in the itinerary